-RAF Lossiemouth in Moray, is one of two RAF Quick Reaction Alert (QRA) stations which protect UK airspace.
+RAF Lossiemouth in Moray is one of two RAF Quick Reaction Alert (QRA) stations which protect UK airspace.

-Its three front line Typhoon fast jet squadrons maintain Quick Reaction Alert (Interceptor) North – protecting UK and NATO air space from attempted air terrorism and other incursions – and are supporting the international effort to counter Daesh in Iraq and Syria.
+Its front line Typhoon fast jet squadrons maintain Quick Reaction Alert (Interceptor) North – protecting UK and NATO air space from attempted air terrorism and other incursions – and are supporting the international effort to counter Daesh in Iraq and Syria.

-Personnel and Typhoons from RAF Lossiemouth’s Number 1 (Fighter) Squadron, the oldest in service squadron in the world, and Number 2 (Army Cooperation) Squadron, conducted a NATO enhanced Air Policing mission in Romania from April to August 2018, before the Royal Canadian Air Force took over the ongoing international mission.
+Personnel and Typhoons from RAF Lossiemouth’s Number 1 (Fighter) Squadron, the oldest in service squadron in the world, and Number II (Army Cooperation) Squadron, conducted a NATO enhanced Air Policing mission in Romania from April to August 2018, before the Royal Canadian Air Force took over the ongoing international mission.

 When in Romania, the Scots-based team scrambled eight times in response to 20 Russian aircraft flying towards Romanian air space as part of NATO’s assurance measures for Eastern Allies.
-In 2019, the Lossiemouth Typhoon force will deploy to Estonia and Iceland to conduct further NATO Air Policing missions.

 Find out more about armed forces and security in Scotland.